-- Cats with osteoarthritis that may have pain jumping into the litter box (which then requires pain medication, a ramp and lower-walled litter boxes)
+- Cats with osteoarthritis that may have pain jumping into the litter box (which then requires pain medication, a ramp, and lower-walled litter boxes)

-- Cats with underlying medical problems
+- Cats with other underlying medical problems

-What are the common causes of constipation in cats?
+The common causes of constipation in cats

 - Pain from arthritis

 - Inherited causes (more commonly seen in the Manx cat)